|DNA Home Page||DNA Page 2||DNA Results|

 Since markers on the Y-chromosome are being analyzed in this study, the DNA sample donor must be a male with a direct male Bush lineage.
 Only males have the Y-chromosome and it is passed directly, virtually unchanged, from father to son, never to or from females.
 Thus, females interested in obtaining information about their Bush lineage would need to recruit a male relative (father, brother, uncle, a male cousin, etc., from their direct Bush line) to actually supply the sample for analysis.
 Sample collection is painless; it merely involves rubbing the inside of the cheek with a foam swab.

 The company that is doing the DNA analyses in this study is Family Tree DNA.
-As a member of our Bush surname group, the usual cost for a 12 marker Y-chromosomal DNA test (Y-DNA12) by FTDNA is $99, for a 25 marker test (Y-DNA25) is $124, for a 37 marker test (Y-DNA37) is $149 and for a 67 marker test (Y-DNA67) is $239.
-In addition, there is a $4 postage charge for US residents and $6 for mailing the test kits to foreign addresses.
+As a member of our Bush surname group, the usual cost for a 12 marker Y-chromosomal DNA test (Y-DNA12) by FTDNA is $99, for a 25 marker test (Y-DNA25) is $124, for a 37 marker test (Y-DNA37) is $149 and for a 67 marker test (Y-DNA67) is $248.
+In addition, there is a postage charge (larger for foreign addresses).
 If you initially obtain results for 12, 25 or 37 markers, you can (for a fee) upgrade to more markers at a later date without sending a new test sample since the company stores your original sample for several years.
 It is strongly recommended that participants in our DNA project choose at least the 37 marker test (Y-DNA37) because the 12 and 25 marker tests are frequently not definitive enough to make distinctions among different lines.
 However, if cost is not too much of a concern the 67 marker test (Y-DNA67) would be even better.

 Contact Person and Procedures for Participants to Follow

 All communication concerning this DNA project should be directed to Gordon Hamilton who has volunteered to be the project coordinator and to oversee all aspects of the study.
 He can be reached by email (preferable method), by regular mail at 806 McCormick Ave, State College, PA 16801-6527, or by telephone at 814-238-5695.
 To initiate the process each potential participant should contact the coordinator to indicate his interest.
 The coordinator will then send a link so that the the participant can order a test directly as a member of the Bush DNA project and pay for the test by credit card.
-If you wish the coordinator will sign you up for the test, in which case you should send the name, mailing address, telephone number and email address of the person who will be the sample donor and to whom the test kit should be sent.
-If someone else will be paying for the test then you should also also send the name, mailing address, telephone number and email address of the person to whom the invoice for the test should be sent.
-Unless you specify otherwise each new participant will be signed up for the 37 marker test.
-After the order is placed, within a few days, you should receive from FTDNA a test kit, instructions on how to collect the DNA sample, and an invoice for the test (unless you have already paid by credit card).
-After collecting the DNA sample you should return the test kit and payment (if not already made) directly to FTDNA.
+After the order is placed, within a few days, you should receive from FTDNA a test kit and instructions on how to collect the DNA sample.
+After collecting the DNA sample you should return the test kit directly to FTDNA.

 Eventually each participant should also send to the coordinator a list (or a pedigree chart or Gedcom file) of your direct Bush line back to your earliest known Bush ancestor.
 This information is needed when the results are posted to the web summary.
 As indicated in the current results compilation, you will not be identified in web reports, only your earliest known Bush ancestors will be associated with the results.